-CREAM OF LETTUCE SOUP.
+CREAM OF LETTUCE SOUP

 Shred finely two heads of lettuce-the greener the better.
 Cook for half an hour in a quart of good stock, rub through a colander; return to the fire; stir into a cup of this two tablespoonfuls of white roux and a tablespoonful of cold boiled onion, minced fine, and one of minced parsley.
-Heat a cup of milk in another vessel, season with pepper and salt, stir in a well-whipped egg, and pour this mixture into the turcen, adding finally the lettuce soup.
-Send around Huntley and Palmer's crisp "dinner biscuits," which the caters can, if they like, drop into each portion of soup.
+Heat a cup of milk in another vessel, season with pepper and salt, stir in a well-whipped egg, and pour this mixture into the tureen, adding finally the lettuce soup.

-CREAM OF SORREL SOUP.
+CREAM OF SORREL SOUP